-Project to migrate ‘Microsoft Exchange on premise’ to Google in the cloud
+Project to Migrate ‘Microsoft Exchange on premise’ to Google in the Cloud

-IT has begun investigating a new project to migrate our SSU university email, calendaring, and storage from Microsoft Exchange to the Google cloud.
-We have also started using Google Team Drives for cloud storage, which allows for files to be shared by various staff and stored in the cloud – for access from anywhere.
-Google Team Drives can already be setup by requesting this service via the IT Help Desk.
-We are currently paying an additional fee for a similar service from Box, which is a competing company that provides us with file storage within the cloud.
-Box used to be funded by the CSU Chancellor’s office, but this service will no longer be funded for SSU since there are alternatives that are now available for free.
-For long term planning, IT will work with your department to assist with migrating your department and personal files into Google Team Drive or personal cloud storage instead of using BOX.
-We don’t have any established date that Box will no longer be provided, but it makes sense to consolidate these services in the future.
+If you use Box, please note that we now recommend using Google Team Drives for cloud storage, which allows for files to be shared by various staff and stored in the cloud – for access from anywhere.
+Google Team Drives can be setup now simply by requesting this service via your GEO support staff or the IT Help Desk.
+We will soon be required to pay for Box, which is a competing company that provides us with file storage within the cloud.
+Box was funded by the CSU Chancellor’s Office, but this service will no longer be funded for SSU since there are alternatives that are now available for free.
+For long term planning, IT will work with your department to assist with migrating your department and personal files into Google Team Drive or personal cloud storage instead of using Box.
+We do not have any established date that Box will no longer be provided, but it makes sense to consolidate these services in the future.

 After much analysis, Google was selected as our future provider due to the following benefits:

-- Provided free to Higher Education Institutions
+- Provided free to higher education institutions

 - Disaster recovery provided by Google